 Soon after completing my doctoral research, I teamed up with John Clark, former Director of Brigham Young University’s New World Archaeological Foundation, to begin a research project investigating the emergence of complex social and political systems in the Soconusco region on the Pacific coast of Chiapas, dating between about 4000 and 3000 years ago.
 These Early Formative period societies (that we have dubbed the Mokaya) comprised some of Mexico’s earliest villages, and developed practices that later became common throughout Prehispanic Mesoamerica (for example, they built Mesoamerica’s earliest known ballcourt–the subject of Warren Hill’s UBC PhD in 1999).
 Richard Lesure (UCLA) later joined the project, and, along with several other archaeologists, our ongoing research documents the transformations that took place as people became increasingly dependent on agriculture (including maize cultivation), lived in permanent settled communities, and developed complex social and political hierarchies.
 Our work in Chiapas has been funded by the generous support of SSHRC Canada, and the BYU-New World Archaeological Foundation, along with many other agencies.

 My most recent work, since 2007, has focused on the origins and spread of maize agriculture in the Americas.
-Working with Bruce Benz (Texas Wesleyan University) our research team is studying archaeological maize collections stored in museums and other institutions in about eight different countries throughout the Americas.
+Working with Dr. Bruce Benz (Texas Wesleyan University) our research team is studying archaeological maize collections stored in museums and other institutions in about eight different countries throughout the Americas.
 Our research goals are to directly date the samples using AMS radiocarbon dating, conduct detailed morphological analyses of maize cobs, and extract and characterize ancient maize DNA (see our new publication in Science by Kelly Swarts, et al. 2017).
 For more information about this project, please visit our on-line database and interactive mapping website: Ancient Maize Map.

 Select Recent Publications